 What is Plaid bank verification?

-Plaid bank verification is the process by which they authorize payments or data from your bank to be transferred to a third party without that third party having direct access to your banking information.
+Plaid bank verification is the process by which they authorize payments or data from your bank to be transferred to a third party without that third party having direct access to your account information.

 - Account numbers